 Your Home Equity

 Your current home equity is probably the single most important factor when looking at a new mortgage.
 What is refinancing your home?
 It’s a chance to take advantage of your regular payments and good stewardship in previous years.
-Your existing equity offsets the value of your home when applying for a new loan, possibly allowing you to finance an amount which is much lower than the value of your home.
+Your existing equity offsets the value of your home when applying for a new loan, possibly allowing you to finance an amount that is much lower than the value of your home.
 A less expensive loan means you can be free and clear of debt that much faster.
 Your home can also be a source of cash if you face unexpected expenses, refinancing your home can put cash in your pocket that you are free to use for any purpose at all.
 Once you’ve looked at your goals, checked your credit score, and determined your existing equity, it’s time to talk to a mortgage counselor.

 What is Refinancing

 It’s basically going through the mortgage application process all over again from the ground up.
 There are many types of refinance programs; it’s a good bet that several of them will meet your refinancing goals.
 Apply for a mortgage online or use an online refinancing calculator to get the ball rolling.
 Once you’ve made the initial contact, talk to your prospective lender and ask them about your options.
-Your mortgage counselor will be familiar with many government and private financing programs.
+Your mortgage counselor will be familiar with many governments and private financing programs.
 If you are going to refinance your home, it needs to make sense to take such a large step.
 Get your information together and don’t be afraid to ask for more.